 - Educate and inform the public on health issues related to prevention and control of chronic diseases

 - Develop and implement a legislative agenda to support the policy and fiscal needs of chronic disease activities

 - Support professional education activities that promote high quality health care

 - Support the development of communities that promote life-long physical activity, healthy nutrition and tobacco free environments

-- Support universal design of communities to accommodate people with disabilities
+- Support universal design of communities to accommodate people with disabilitie

 Since 2008 a coordinating group has been working to ensure that the goals are addressed and the strategies are implemented.
-The group is planning additional regional and state forums.
+The group planned additional regional and state forums.

-A focus of the 2010 forums was the unveiling Healthy People 2020 framework.
+The 2010 Forum was held at five regional summits across Arkansas and focused on the Healthy People 2020 framework.
 This will be used to plan strategies to reduce the incidence and impact of chronic diseases.
-The addition of a new partner, the Arkansas Chapter of the national organization, Partnership to Fight Chronic Disease will enhance the efforts of the Forum to achieve the goals.
-An emphasis on public participation and community feedback adds an element of inclusiveness that will benefit planning and program implementation.
+An emphasis on public participation and community feedback added an element of inclusiveness that will benefit planning and program implementation.